KSL (AM): Past personalities

 KSL was the flagship station of Brigham Young University's football and men's basketball teams until BYU Radio took over the duties in 2017.
 KSL remains an affiliate for those teams.
 Commentary for football games is provided by Greg Wrubell, the "Voice of the Cougars".

 Two long-running programs on KSL are Music & the Spoken Word and Religion Today.
-Music & the Spoken Word is a weekly broadcast of The Tabernacle Choir at Temple Square, which is also syndicated nationwide via CBS Radio and television.
+Music & the Spoken Word is a weekly broadcast of The Tabernacle Choir at Temple Square, which is also syndicated nationwide on radio and television.
 Continuously airing on KSL since 1929, it is one of the longest-running radio programs in the world.
 In addition, it is one of only two radio shows to be inaugurated into the National Association of Broadcasters' Hall of Fame, along with the Grand Ole Opry.

 On Sunday mornings and evenings for more than two decades, the station has broadcast Religion Today with host Martin Tanner.
 The program focuses on Christian and Jewish history and doctrine.